crate/tsperf/tsperf/write/README.md

 cases.
 Go to [Sensor Types](#sensor-types) to get a more detailed overview over the different Sensor types.
 Or look at [motor.json](examples/motor.json) or [temperature.json](examples/temperature.json) for examples containing descriptions.

 This is the basic structure of a Data Generator Schema.
-It can contain any amount of tags and metrics, but row/document size increases with each add value, as well as calculation time with each metric.
+It can contain any amount of tags and fields, but row/document size increases with each add value, as well as calculation time with each metric.

 **Note: `tags` are ordered by their hierarchic structure, e.g. the upper tag contains the lower tags.
 This means the